 If your child has been cooking for a while, collected many recipes, or even created their own recipes that other children and adults may enjoy, why not use them to make a cookbook?
 It could be a hardcopy recipe book or an e-book and as simple or as detailed as they like.

-For children who love cooking and sharing recipes, cooking stories and connecting with other young people, a blog is a great, fun way to make money.
-It will take a bit of time to build up a following, but once it starts getting attention, it could become quite profitable.
+For children who love cooking, sharing recipes, cooking stories, and connecting with other young people, a blog is a great, fun way to make money.
+Building up a following will take a bit of time, but once it starts getting attention, it could become quite profitable.

 If your kid is confident in the kitchen and has gained some good cooking skills, why don't they start a cooking class to teach other aspiring young chefs?
 They can advertise the classes among their friends and classmates or in the local paper.